 2 — The game lives both on and off the course.

 4 — Humor in juxtaposing of highs and lows.

-While all lifestyle image was shot down in Florida, the product still life photography was shot in New York at the Bonobos photo studio.
-This component was meant to match the lifestyle photography in order to tell a cohesive story.
+While all lifestyle image was shot down in Florida, product still life photography was shot in New York to match the lifestyle photography in order to tell a cohesive story.